Resilient Agricultural Landscape Program (RALP) - Marginal Lands

 • Increased biodiversity

-• Climate change mitigation, including GHG reduction and carbon sequestration
+• Climate change mitigation, including GHG reduction, and carbon sequestration

 • Climate change adaptation